 What most parents hope for when their baby begins to work on sitting is a steady sitter, but as a pediatric Occupational Therapist what I hope to see is a baby who spends some time wobbling, wobbling, wobbling!
 The constant loop of sensory information coming in and postural adjustments going out of the brain is developmentally rich; it isn't a step in the progression toward sitting to be skipped over or rushed through.

-KEY TAKEAWAY: Once your baby shows signs of readiness for sitting - often around 4.5 - 6 months - allow baby daily practice wobbling (and falling) on a firm but padded surface (NOT in a baby seat or other gear marketed for sitting).
-You can use pillows or blankets to create a safe "fall zone" for your little one or sign up to receive my Happy Healthy Baby Gear Guide to learn more about one of my favorite sitting mats!
+KEY TAKEAWAY: Once your baby shows signs of readiness for sitting - often around 4.5 - 6 months - allow baby a few minutes of daily practice wobbling (and falling) on a firm but padded surface (NOT in a baby seat or other gear marketed for sitting).
+You can use pillows or blankets to create a safe "fall zone" for your little one or use a padded sitting mat.
+My favorite sitting mat is the Toki Mat!
+Until your baby has mastered rolling back to belly and belly to back and is working on crawling (getting onto hands and knees, pivoting around on the belly in Tummy Time, etc.) I recommend limiting sitting practice to 15 minutes or less a day.
+Why?
+Because "horizontal babies need plenty of time horizontal."
+Learn exactly what I mean and why it's important in the video portion of my free Happy Healthy Baby Gear Guide!

 WHEN IS BABY READY FOR A BABY SEAT?

 Baby seats like Bumbos and floor sitters aren't necessary pieces of equipment.
 But many parents have them or want to use them.
 One of the biggest developmental concerns of baby seats is that people tend to use them when baby is too young and developmentally not ready to be supported upright by anything other than a caregiver's hands or body.